ovh/sv2chisel/DEVNOTES.md

 #### URGENT
 - fix proper handling of [A -: W] ranges (off-by-one error)
-- add DontCare on unconnected remote inputs
 - add a transform to support DefLogic inference depending on parameters (IfGen)
+- add options for blackbox: copy to resource (user-provided path) and add resource annotation

 - add string legalization at emission:
   - scala keywords